Coppermine expedition: Return journey and starvation

-Two voyageurs, Augustus and Benoit, set off upriver in the hope of meeting some First Nations people.
+A voyageur, Joseph Benoit, and an Inuk interpreter, Tatannuaq ("Augustus") set off downriver in the hope of meeting a Copper Dene band under Chief Akaitcho, who had been helping the expedition throughout.
 The rest of the group remained, too weak to go any further.
-Two of the voyageurs lay down crying and waited to die, and even the normally optimistic Franklin wrote of how quickly his strength was evaporating.
+Two of the voyageurs, François Semandrè and Joseph Peltier, lay down crying and waited to die, and even the normally optimistic Franklin wrote of how quickly his strength was evaporating.
 None of them had eaten meat for four weeks.

 Murder

 Of the four voyageurs who had left Franklin's party to return to Hood and Richardson, only Terohaute reached the camp, having taken several days to cover the 4 mi from where they left Franklin.
 He told the Britons that he had become separated from the others, and assumed they would be following.
 Whatever doubts the officers may have had about his story gave way to gratitude when he presented them with meat, which he said had come from a hare and partridge he had managed to kill on the way.
 Two days later he went hunting and brought back meat he said came from a wolf he had found.
 The Britons were delighted, and eagerly devoured the meat.